Tim Ramsayer ,

 Valuation Practice Leader

-High inflation, supply chain challenges, and a shortage of skilled labor are causing significant increases in the cost of construction.
-As a result, the insured replacement cost of many commercial properties across the US have also increased substantially — an analysis by Associated General Contractors found that materials and services used in nonresidential construction went up by nearly 21% between April 2021 and April 2022.
+High inflation and the increasing claims experience have resulted a greater focus by insurers on the accuracy of insurable values for both property and business interruption (BI).
+With the rising costs of property repair and replacement, supply chain challenges, and a shortage of skilled labor, accurate valuations are essential.
+The insured replacement costs of many commercial properties across the US have also increased substantially — an analysis by Associated General Contractors found that materials and services used in nonresidential construction went up by nearly 21% between April 2021 and April 2022 alone.

 For property owners, the current landscape poses a new challenge: What will it cost you to rebuild following a catastrophic loss?
 And is your existing property coverage still adequate?
 In the face of an anticipated above-average hurricane season and the ongoing threat of wildfires, earthquakes, convective storms, and other natural catastrophes, it is important to revisit insured values, policy limits and sub-limits, and other elements in the insurance contract to assess how your policy might respond to significant increases in costs to rebuild and restart operations.

 With heightened underwriter scrutiny, insureds are under pressure to more reliably report replacement values that reflect the current construction environment.
-If insurers are not satisfied that reported values are accurate, they may introduce coverage limiting clauses, endorsements, and provisions during your renewal with the aim of avoiding bearing risk relating to undervaluation.
+If insurers are not satisfied that reported values are accurate, they may introduce coverage limiting clauses, endorsements, and provisions during your renewal to help mitigate risks related to undervaluation.

 Some insurers may try to impose a coinsurance provision — effectively a charge to be borne by the insured when there is a loss, resulting in a lower insurance payout.
 Insurers may also limit coverage for one or more locations to the values reported.
 In some instances, insurers may agree to a margin clause, which typically states the maximum amount paid is between 110% and 125% of the reported value.
 Insurers may also opt not to renew policies where they view the reported values as being well below market averages or where an insured has sustained prior losses that exceeded the values previously reported.